 About

-I am a historian of early America studying slavery, women’s history, the history of medicine, digital history, and public history.
+I am an Assistant Professor of History at The University of Texas at Arlington, studying early America, slavery, women’s history, the history of medicine, digital history, and public history.
 I earned my Ph.D. from George Mason University in 2020.
-My manuscript project, Birthing A Nation: Enslaved Women and Midwifery in Early America, 1750-1820, explores the lives and work of enslaved midwives during the eras of the American Revolution and Early Republic in Maryland, Virginia, North Carolina, and South Carolina.
+My manuscript project, Birthing A Nation: Enslaved Women and Midwifery in Early America, explores the lives and work of enslaved midwives during the eras of the American Revolution and Early Republic in Maryland, Virginia, North Carolina, and South Carolina.